-(a) Options granted on August 6, 2007 to Mr. Bhatt relate to the re-grant of options that were amended and re-priced as a result of our 2007 voluntary review of historical stock option granting practices.
-These options have varied vesting schedules because the original option was split between an incentive stock option and a non-qualified stock option due to IRS regulations regarding the number of incentive stock options that can vest in any one calendar year, and because only the unexercised portion of the option was cancelled and regranted.
+(a) Options granted on June 29, 2007 to Mr. Blum relate to the re-grant of options that were amended and re-priced as a result of our 2007 voluntary review of historical stock option granting practices.
+These options have varied vesting

-- (b) Awards granted on June 12, 2008 fully vest on the third anniversary of the grant date. - (c) Awards granted on March 12, 2009 relate to the Premium RSU awards granted under the Equity Incentive Deferral Plan for fiscal year 2009.
-These awards vest on the third anniversary of the grant date. - (d) Awards granted on December 10, 2009 fully vest on the second anniversary of the grant date. - (e) Awards granted to Mr. Hawkins on April 27, 2009 relate to his new hire grants, which fully vest on the third anniversary of the grant date. - (f) Market value of restricted stock units that have not vested is computed by multiplying (i) \$40.68, the closing price on the NASDAQ Global Select Market of Autodesk common stock on January 31, 2011, the last business day of fiscal 2011, by (ii) the number of shares of stock underlying restricted stock unit awards. - (g) Awards granted on March 26, 2010 relate to the Premium RSU awards granted under the Equity Incentive Deferral Plan for fiscal year 2010.
-These awards vest on the third anniversary of the grant date.
+- (b) Awards granted on March 24, 2011 vest in thirds for a period of three years from the grant date. - (c) Awards granted on March 12, 2009 relate to the Premium RSU awards granted under the Equity Incentive Deferral Plan for fiscal year 2009.
+These awards vest on the third anniversary of the grant date. - (d) Awards granted on December 13, 2010 fully vest on the second anniversary of the grant date. - (e) Awards granted to Mr. Hawkins on April 27, 2009 relate to his new hire grants, which fully vest on the third anniversary of the grant date. - (f) Market value of RSUs that have not vested is computed by multiplying (i) \$36.00, the closing price on the NASDAQ Global Select Market of Autodesk common stock on January 31, 2012, the last trading day of fiscal 2012, by (ii) the number of shares of stock underlying RSU awards. - (g) Awards granted on March 24, 2011 relate to the Premium RSU awards granted under the Equity Incentive Deferral Plan for fiscal year 2011.
+These awards vest on the third anniversary of the grant date. - (h) Awards granted on September 21, 2011 fully vest within three years of the grant date.

-Option Exercises and Stock Vested at Fiscal 2011 Year End
+Option Exercises and Stock Vested at Fiscal 2012 Year End

-The following table presents certain information concerning the vesting of stock awards by each of the Named Executive Officers during the fiscal year ended January 31, 2011.
+The following table presents certain information concerning the vesting of stock awards by each of the Named Executive Officers during the fiscal year ended January 31, 2012.